CatnipandMilk/osrs-account-creator/readme.md

 ## Legal and Ethical Considerations

 Remember to adhere to legal and ethical guidelines when scraping websites.
 Always respect the website's terms of service and scraping policies.
-Ensure your use of the scraped data complies with applicable laws and regulations, especially regarding data privacy and intellectual property rights. 🚫⚖️
+Please make sure your use of the scraped data meets the applicable laws and regulations, especially regarding data privacy and intellectual property rights. 🚫⚖️

-Ash, please forgive me.
+Mod Ash, please forgive me.
 I hold the same curse of giving the people what they want.
 Jagex, please hire me.

 *Disclaimer: This web scraping guide is intended solely for educational and informational purposes.
-Please use web scraping responsibly and in accordance with the terms and conditions of the target website.* 📚🔍
+Please use web scraping responsibly and follow the terms and conditions of target websites.* 📚🔍